awsdocs/amazon-rds-user-guide/doc_source/multi-az-db-clusters-concepts.md

 You can import data from an on\-premises database to a Multi\-AZ DB cluster by following the instructions in [Importing data to an Amazon RDS MariaDB or MySQL database with reduced downtime](MySQL.Procedural.Importing.NonRDSRepl.md)\.

+You can purchase reserved DB instances for a Multi\-AZ DB cluster\.
+For more information, see [Reserved DB instances for a Multi\-AZ DB cluster](USER_WorkingWithReservedDBInstances.md#USER_WorkingWithReservedDBInstances.MultiAZDBClusters)\.

 **Topics**
 + [Region and version availability](#multi-az-db-clusters-concepts.RegionVersionAvailability)
 + [Instance class availability](#multi-az-db-clusters-concepts.InstanceAvailability)